barondandi/install-omv/README.md

 - USB Drive: Samsung Fit Plus 32Gb USB 3.1
   > Avg.
 Sustained Write Speed 21.8MB/s.
 Avg.
 Sequential Write Speed 26.7MB/s (https://usb.userbenchmark.com/SpeedTest/38059/Samsung-Flash-Drive-FIT)

+  > NOTE: _If possible, use a drive with LED activity, to make sure that after finishing installation and specific USB customization, activity is minimal over the drive, thus increasing the lifespan of the drive.
+During installation I used a bigger  Sandisk Extreme USB 3.0.
+I reduced the OS partition once finished and cloned it to the final drive._

 - Hard drives #1: 2 x	SEAGATE 1.5 TB 3.5" 5400RPM
 - Hard drives #2: 4 x	Western Digital Red 8 TB 3.5" 5400RPM